tcollier/commando/README.md

 * `output` [`IO`] - the IO instance that any messages should be written to.

-If the arguments are not formatted correctly (e.g. the user missed an argument), then method should raise a `Commando::ValidationError` with a descriptive message.
+If the arguments are not formatted correctly (e.g. the user missed an argument), then method should raise an `ArgumentError` with a descriptive message.

 #### Default actions